 Developing people and their ideas.
 To create engagement and energy in the organization, leaders must provide the space and support for people to grow.
 DEMONSTRATE CARE Being concerned and attending to others.
-Sustained success requires leaders to generate commitment by connecting with people and showing they are valued as human beings.
-VISION To cast a vision, leaders need the ability to see possibilities and provide the inspiration to get there. ··· SEE POSSIBILITY Considering options and identifying new prospects.
-Leaders must look ahead, seek improvements, find what's next, and identify changes in order to create a vision for the future.
-PROVIDE INSPIRATION Motivating others to feel or do something.
+Sustained success requires leaders to generate commitment by connecting with people and showing they are valued as human beings. look ahead, seek improvements, find what's next, and identify Motivating others to feel or do something.
 To become reality, visions require people-leaders must create the desire and aspiration for people to join the journey.
-GET RESULTS Producing the desired outcome or effect.
+PROVIDE INSPIRATION GET RESULTS Producing the desired outcome or effect.
 Above all, leaders are responsible for delivering the outcomes required for success-without results, the organization would cease to exist.

+DELIVERY

-DELIVERY To ensure consistent and reliable delivery, leaders have to focus on getting results and bringing order to the organization.
-BRING ORDER Maintaining structure and reliability of the system.
+To ensure consistent and reliable delivery, leaders have to focus on getting results and bringing order to the organization.

+BRING ORDER

+Maintaining structure and reliability of the system.
 Leaders must create and maintain order between the numerous pieces and parts of the organization to ensure efficiency, quality, and repeatability.

-THF MINDSET RING
+THE MINDSET RING

 The Mindset Ring is in the center and contains the poles of the six key polarities arranged in stacks, not paired as polarities.
 Each of the poles is like a mindset leaders must hold to demonstrate the capabilities in the middle ring.
 Without these mindsets, delivering on the responsibilities of the outer ring would be difficult, if not impossible.
 The poles of each polarity share an identical color to easily identify the polarity pairs in the ring.

 ACTION :: REFLECTION

 being in motion, doing something

 contemplating what was, is, and could be

+STABILITY :: CHANGE

 existing or operating consistently

-STABILITY :: CHANGE

 making or becoming different

-CHALLENGE ::
+CHALLENGE:: SUPPORT

 raising the bar and provoking learning

-SUPPORT

 encouraging others and building confidence

 EXUDE COMPETENCE :: EXUDE WARMTH

 conveying one's expertise, ideas, and know-how

+conveying one's care and openness

-TASK FOCUS ::
+TASK FOCUS :: RELATIONSHIP FOCUS

+being concerned about the work to be performed

+being concerned about the connection with others